Services

 • How is Social Security taxed and can you lower that taxation?

-• Beginning at age 72, are you expecting to spend all of your required minimum distributions (RMD) from your retirement accounts?
+• Once you reach your Required Minimum Distribution (RMD) age, are you expecting to spend the full annual required distributions from your retirement accounts?
 If not, then there may be tax reduction strategies available for consideration.

 • Can you do a Roth IRA conversion?
 Should you?